-When the system detects an hours entry, the vehicle number is checked to see if it is in the vehicle file.
-If the vehicle is in the file and HPG calculation and reasonable hours check is enabled, the system validates the hours entry and updates the vehicle record when the transaction is completed.
+When the system detects an hours entry, the vehicle record is checked to see if HPG calculation and reasonable hours check is enabled.
+If it is, the system validates the hours entry and updates the vehicle record when the transaction is completed.
 If HPG calculation and reasonable hours entry is disabled, the system accepts the hours entry without verification and updates the vehicle record when the transaction is completed.
 Transaction processing for each condition is as follows: